Find your perfect value college

 35. Raritan Valley Community College

 Raritan Valley Community College serves Somerset and Hunterdon County in central New Jersey, offering diverse educational opportunities to students in high school to all ages.
 As one of New Jersey’s best community colleges, Raritan Valley Community College offers nearly 100 certificate and associate degree programs.
 Students often transfer to Rutgers, Kean College, and Montclair State University to complete their bachelor’s degrees after graduating from RVCC.

 Highlight: Raritan Valley Community College’s library system is open to local residents in Hunterdon and Somerset Counties, New Jersey.

 36. Kauai Community College

-Kauai Community College is one of Hawaii’s best community colleges, offering a variety of certificate and diploma programs, plus various associate level degrees across a broad range of study areas.
-Among the 45+ program and study area options and degrees available to students are a business, automotive tech, culinary arts, electronics technology, education, engineering, hospitality, computer science, public administration, medical, natural science, Hawaiian studies, veterinary, and nursing, among others.
+Kauai Community College is one of Hawaii’s best community colleges, offering a variety of certificate and diploma programs, plus various associate-level degrees across a broad range of study areas.
+Among the 45+ program and study area options and degrees available to students are business, automotive tech, culinary arts, electronics technology, education, engineering, hospitality, computer science, public administration, medical, natural science, Hawaiian studies, veterinary, and nursing, among others.
 KCC has existing partnerships with eight campuses of the state’s university system and a robust distance learning platform that is even available to international students.

 Kauai Community College is a member school of Hawaii’s university system that was established in 1925.
 Additionally, Kauai Community College is a space-grant college that serves the Niihau & Kauai islands and offers special accommodations to native Hawaiians.

 Highlight: The campus of KCC offers several art installations first installed in 1977 and as late as 1999.